Many small business owners that I speak to don’t have time to do any marketing for their business.

-The problem is they also don’t want to pay someone to do it for them, as they don’t see the value, or they’ve been burnt in the past or both.
+Many small business owners don’t have time to do any marketing for their business.
+The other problem is they also don’t want to pay someone to do it for them, as they don’t see the value, or they’ve been burnt in the past or both.
+So what is marketing and why should you bother doing it? (read more)

-If you’re not promoting your message to your potential audience then how do you expect leads to come into your business?
+Simple answer, marketing is the lifeblood of every business large and small.
+If you’re not promoting your message to your audience.
+How do you expect leads to come into your business?

-Am I painting a picture here?
+I hope i'm painting a picture here?

+Marketing is the bit you do before sales and after-sales and before sales and after-sales and so on and so forth.
 If you are trying to market too many services that could also be a time thief for you, luckily I wrote about that here

 So how can you market your small business if you don't have time?

-If you both have an email list you could send a mailer out to your list promoting the other services and don’t forget you could also share news about each other on your social media platforms
+Join forces with a company who complement your products and services, so for example, if you are a therapist that helps people with stress and relaxation techniques.
+You could not partner up with someone who sells oils or scented candles.
+If you both have an email list you could send a mailer out to your list promoting each others services you could also share news about each other on your social media platforms.

-Get some User Generated Content
+2. User Generated Content

-Talking of social media, have you thought of asking or encouraging your customers to create content to post on your social media platforms.
+Talking of social media, have you thought of asking or encouraging your customers and followers to create content to post on your social media platforms?
+You could ask for check-in’s or a video testimonial or written review.

 41% of local businesses depend on social media to drive revenue (fundera)

-Ask for referrals
+3. Ask for referrals

 Customer referrals are something else that you should consider especially if you have a good CRM platform or an up to date spreadsheet.